 - the VAT can be paid in the country of the seller´s seat.

 All transactions that were declared in the Czech Republic before E-commerce reform must still be reported in the Czech Republic.
 Therefore the VAT registration for the Czech VAT is still necessary for all Amazon sellers.
+We are offering the VAT reports fillings based on the Amazon reports or another softwares (e. g.
+Amainvoice) in the Czech Republic.

 Similar obligations as Amazon traders have also another traders using the warehouses of About You, Zalando etc.